vtumwa/website/content/courses/syssec.md

 	<p><i class="glyphicon glyphicon-info-sign"></i> This section is subject to change.</p>
 </div>

-<p>Homework will generally be assigned twice each week, and will likely be based on the topics in the <a href="#class-schedule">class schedule</a>.
+<p>Homework will generally be assigned each week, and will likely be based on the topics in the <a href="#class-schedule">class schedule</a>.
 Unless otherwise specified, they will be released and submitted at <a href="https://homework.ubnetdef.org/">homework.ubnetdef.org</a> (the "Homework Engine").</p>

 ## Class Schedule